-If you are so beaten down by the drug use in the other person that any essential aspects of your own life is in jeopardy—such as employment, housing, ability to put food on the table, etc.—then by all means you should seek out professional help.
+If you are so beaten down by the drug use in the other person that any essential aspects of your own life is in jeopardy—such as employment, housing, ability to put food on the table, etc.—then you should seek out professional help by any means necessary.

-Sometimes it can be helpful to elicit professional consultation and support when deciding how to proceed with a family member or loved one who is abusing drugs.
+Even if you think you're coping well, it can sometimes be helpful to elicit professional consultation and support when deciding how to proceed with a family member or loved one who is abusing drugs.

-In my book Almost Addicted I discuss in much greater detail strategies for dealing with family members who are misusing drugs.
+In my book Almost Addicted, I discuss more detailed strategies for dealing with family members who are misusing drugs.